bozsahin/ccglab/README.md

 # ccglab
 Combinatory Categorial Grammar (CCG): All combinators, native input format, parsing to logical form (aka semantic parsing), parameter estimation for probabilistic CCG.

-All you need is the easy-install.zip.
-You can get it by download or git clone; it doesn't matter.
+This branch is for gitters.
+Clone this branch only and run the run-to-complete-install to get the extras needed, and set up the paths so that CCGlab is usable from anywhere on your machine.

-Unzip it in a directory.
-When you run the revealed script you will get CCGlab/ in that directory if it is a fresh install.
-Otherwise it will ask you how to upgrade an old CCGlab.
-(You need to be able to <code>sudo</code> on your machine if you want the installer to install Lisp and rlwrap for you.)
+You need to be able to <code>sudo</code> on your machine if you want the installer to install Lisp and rlwrap for you.

 This is Common Lisp code.
-Easy-installer installs a CL for you (SBCL), and downloads and installs all necesssary files.
 If you already have an ANSI Common Lisp, it can work with it too.

-(The main reason for not gitting the repo is automatic install gets various software from various sources.)

 Current version is 3.1, use (which-ccglab) in your system to find out whether you've got the latest.